Omkar122004/AI_HCP_CRM/README.md

 Example

-> Summarize interaction with Dr. Rajesh Sharma
+> Summarize the interaction with Dr. Rajesh Sharma.

 ---